ziqihuangg/Awesome-From-Video-Generation-to-World-Model/README.md

 ## Overview

+This repository currently contains a temporary version of the paper list.
+We will release the final handout notes within one week.

 ### What You'll Find Here

 We hope to support the research and industrial communities by systematically collecting and organizing influential works that drive progress in video generation for world modeling.